rharbird/microbit-challenges/docs/source/tutorials/buttons.rst

 	while True:

-This is a standard way to tell the microbit to repeat whatever code follows it forever and ever and ever ..... you get the idea.
+This is a standard way to tell the micro:bit to repeat whatever code follows it forever and ever and ever ..... you get the idea.
 The next line looks similar to normal English::

         while True: